Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 M. lambertoni is named after Col. Lamberton, an explorer of Madagascar.

-Myostola occidentalis None From Gabon.
+Myostola occidentalis None Central Africa

 Phoneyusa antilope, belandana,